RaphaelIT7/gmod-holylib/README.md

 #### HolyLib:OnPlayerGotOffLadder(Entity ladder, Entity ply)
 Called when a gets off a ladder -> Direct bind to `CFuncLadder::PlayerGotOff`

+#### HolyLib:OnMoveTypeChange(Entity ent, int moveType, int moveCollide)
+Called when the movetype is about to change.
+If you call `Entity:SetMoveType` on the current entity inside this hook, it would have no effect.

 ## gameevent
 This module contains additional functions for the gameevent library.